Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 • Read, compose, or send a text or email or access the internet using a wireless device while in motion.
 This includes sitting at a traffic light.

-• Use a cell phone at all if you are driving a school bus.
+• Use a cell phone if you are driving a school bus.

-• There is also a total ban on cell phone use for teen drivers with their permit or provisional license.
+• There is also a total ban on cell phone use for teen drivers with their permits or provisional licenses.

 According to The Capital View, as of August 1, 2019, Minnesota will also be one of 17 states that are now totally hands-free.